jgm/djot/doc/syntax.md

 Identifiers are added automatically to any headings that do not have explicit identifiers attached to them.
-The identifier is formed by taking the textual content of the heading, excluding footnote references, removing punctuation (other than `_` and `-`), replacing spaces with `-`, and if necessary for uniqueness, adding a numerical suffix.
+The identifier is formed by taking the plain text content of the heading, excluding non-textual elements such as footnote references and symbols, removing punctuation (other than `_` and `-`), replacing spaces with `-`, and if necessary for uniqueness, adding a numerical suffix.

 For example, `# Introduction[^1]` generates the identifier `Introduction`, not `Introduction1`.